 \section{Abstract}

 Recent techniques such as retrieval-augmented generation or chain-of-thought reasoning have led to longer contexts and increased inference costs.
 Context compression techniques can reduce these costs, but the most effective approaches require fine-tuning the target model or even modifying its architecture.
 This can degrade its general abilities when not used for this specific purpose.
 Here we explore an alternative approach: an encoder that compresses the context into continuous representations which replace token embeddings in decoder LLMs.
-First, we perform a systematic study of training strategies and architecture choices for the encoder.
-Our findings led to the design of an Adaptable text Representations Compressor, named ARC-Encoder, which outputs $x$-times fewer continuous representations (typically $x\!\in\!\{4,8\}$) than text tokens.
+First, we perform a study of training strategies and architecture choices for the encoder.
+Our findings led to the design of an Adaptable text Representations Compressor, named ARC-Encoder, which outputs $x$ times fewer continuous representations (typically $x\!\in\!\{4,8\}$) than text tokens.
 We evaluate ARC-Encoder across a variety of LLM usage scenarios, ranging from in-context learning to context window extension, on both instruct and base decoders.
-Results show that ARC-Encoder achieves state-of-the-art performance on several benchmarks while improving computational efficiency at inference.
+Results show that ARC-Encoder achieves strong performance on several benchmarks and tasks while improving computational efficiency at inference.
 Finally, we demonstrate that our models can be adapted to multiple decoders simultaneously, allowing a single encoder to generalize across different decoder LLMs.
-This makes ARC-Encoder a flexible and efficient solution for portable encoders that work seamlessly with multiple LLMs.
-We release a training code\footnote{\url{https://github.com/kyutai-labs/ARC-Encoder}}, fine-tuning dataset and pretrained models\footnote{\href{https://huggingface.co/collections/kyutai/arc-encoders-68ee18787301407d60a57047}{ARC-Encoders \& ARC finetuning dataset}}.
+This makes ARC-Encoder a flexible and efficient solution for portable encoders that can support multiple LLMs with only small MLPs.